Northern Ontario: Sports

 Although many sports are played in the region, ice hockey and curling are the most popular.
 Almost every community is home to both a hockey and curling rink.
 In fact, Northern Ontario is the only provincial or territorial subregion in Canada that sends its own teams to the Brier and the Tournament of Hearts separately from its province.
 Hockey is often played on artificial outdoor rinks, and sometimes on frozen lakes.

 The North Bay Battalion, Sault Ste.
-Marie Greyhounds and Sudbury Wolves play in the Ontario Hockey League.
+Marie Greyhounds, and Sudbury Wolves play in the Ontario Hockey League at the Major Junior level.
+The Northern Ontario Junior Hockey League and Superior International Junior Hockey League operate at the Junior A level and the Lakehead Junior Hockey League at Junior B.

 The Algoma Thunderbirds, Lakehead Thunderwolves, Laurentian Voyageurs, and Nipissing Lakers compete in U Sports as members of Ontario University Athletics.

 Also, the Thunder Bay Chill soccer teams play in North America's USL League Two.

 Northern Ontario has hosted the 1981 Canada Summer Games, 1988 World Junior Championships in Athletics, FIS Nordic World Ski Championships 1995 and 2003 Continental Cup of Curling.

-In 2018, the Sudbury Five were launched in the National Basketball League of Canada.
+In 2018, the Sudbury Five were launched in the National Basketball League of Canada, later joining the Basketball Super League.